 School Food Authorities (SFAs) have the option to operate the National School Lunch Program Seamless Summer Option (SSO) during this school year.
 SFAs (NSLP or SSO) may also provide an afterschool snack through the Afterschool Care Snack Program or a snack and supper through the At-Risk Afterschool Meals.
 SFAs approved to operate the At-Risk Afterschool Meals may also offer up to one meal and one snack on non-school days.

 HNS has opted into waivers #85-#90, #92-#96-98 to support a successful reopening of schools and child care operations in PY 22.
 Depending on the wavier, program operators may need to notify the State agency prior to operating under these flexibilities.
 Program operators opt-in for all waivers within the CNPWeb Sponsor application.

 Program operators must report if their programs used the waiver and a description of whether and how this waiver resulted in improved services to Program participants.
-ADE will release a memorandum to announce the reporting period deadline and the information operators will need when completing the reporting requirements.
+This reporting will be in survey form (linked below).
+ADE released memorandum HNS 26-2021 to announce the reporting period deadline.

 HNS has released modified templates for SSO operators to communicate to households the importance of responding to the verification notification and explaining the child will continue to receive meals at no-cost under SSO if verification results in a change of meal benefit.

 HNS hosted a webinar to provide SFAs with a review of the verification process.

 Webinar: Verification Review for School Year 2021-2022 (Recording) (Slides)

 HNS will continue to monitor all Child Nutrition Programs scheduled for a review to ensure compliance with the 3 year review cycle.
 HNS intends to conduct reviews in-person unless local or state health restrictions warrant portions of the review to be conducted off site.